-Total estimated withdrawal of water from wells in Pahvant Valley in 2001 was about 80,000 acre-feet, which is the same as was reported in 2000 and 2,000 acre-feet more than the average annual withdrawal for 1991-2000 (tables 2 and 3).
-Withdrawal for irrigation in 2001 was about 78,700 acre-feet, which is 100 acre-feet less than was reported in 2000.
+Total estimated withdrawal of water from wells in Pahvant Valley in 2002 was about 89,000 acre-feet, which is about 9,000 acre-feet more than was reported in 2001 and 10,000 acre-feet more than the average annual withdrawal for 1992-2001 (tables 2 and 3).
+Withdrawal for irrigation in 2002 was about 87,300 acrefeet, which is 8,600 acre-feet more than was reported in 2001.

-The location of wells in Pahvant Valley in which water levels were measured during March 2002 is shown in figure 22.
+The location of wells in Pahvant Valley in which water levels were measured during March 2003 is shown in figure 22.
 The relation of the water level in selected observation wells to cumulative departure from average annual precipitation at Fillmore, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells is shown in figure 23.

-Water levels generally declined in Pahvant Valley from March 2000 to March 2002.
-The declines are probably a result of continued large withdrawals for irrigation.
-Water levels generally declined from the early 1950s until 1982 as a result of generally less-than-average precipitation and increased withdrawals.
-Water levels generally rose from 1982 to 1985, and were generally higher than in the early 1950s.
+Water levels generally declined in Pahvant Valley from March 2000 to March 2003.
+The declines are probably a result of decreased recharge from less-thanaverage precipitation and continued large withdrawals for irrigation.
+Water levels generally declined from the early 1950s until 1982 as a result of generally less-thanaverage precipitation and increased withdrawals.
+Water levels generally rose from 1982 to 1985, and were generally higher than in the early1950s.
 The 1982-85 rises were caused by greater-than-average precipitation and decreased withdrawals for irrigation.
 Levels generally have declined since 1985 because of continued large withdrawals for irrigation.

-Precipitation at Fillmore during 2001 was 14.04 inches, which is 1.09 inches less than the average annual precipitation for 1931-2001 and 4.53 inches less than in 2000 (revised).
+Precipitation at Fillmore during 2002 was about 10.4 inches, which is about 4.7 inches less than the average annual precipitation for 1931-2002 and about 3.6 inches less than in 2001.
 The concentration of dissolved solids in water from wells near Flowell and west of Kanosh is shown in figure 23.
-The concentration of dissolved solids in water from well (C-21-5)7cdd-3, northwest of Flowell, has shown little change since 1983.
-The concentration of dissolved solids in water from well (C-23-6)21bdd-1, west of Kanosh, generally has increased since the late 1950s.
+The concentration of dissolved solved solids in water from well (C-21-5)7cdd-3, northwest of Flowell, has shown little change since 1983.
+The concentration of dissolved solids in water from well (C-23-6)8abd-1, west of Kanosh, generally has increased since the late 1950s.

 Figure 22.
-Location of wells in Pahvant Valley in which the water level was measured during March 2002.
+Location of wells in Pahvant Valley in which the water level was measured during March 2003.

 Figure 23.
-Relation of water level in selected wells in Pahvant Valley to cumulative departure from average annual precipitation at Fillmore, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells.
+Relation of water level in selected wells in Pahvant Valley to cumulative departure from the average annual precipitation at Fillmore, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells.

 Figure 23.
-Relation of water level in selected wells in Pahvant Valley to cumulative departure from average annual precipitation at Fillmore, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells-Continued.
+Relation of water level in selected wells in Pahvant Valley to cumulative departure from the average annual precipitation at Fillmore, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells-Continued.

 Figure 23.
-Relation of water level in selected wells in Pahvant Valley to cumulative departure from average annual precipitation at Fillmore, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells-Continued.
+Relation of water level in selected wells in Pahvant Valley to cumulative departure from the average annual precipitation at Fillmore, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells-Continued

 Figure 23.
-Relation of water level in selected wells in Pahvant Valley to cumulative departure from average annual precipitation at Fillmore, to annual withdrawal from wells, and to concentration of dissolved solids in water from selected wells-Continued.
+Relation of water level in selected wells in Pahvant Valley to cumulative departure from the average annual precipitation at Fillmore, to annual withdrawal from wells, and to concentration of dissolved solids from selected wells-Continued.